-We have just released In Search Of The Exile, which is a colourful, semi-abstract visionary quest through a mythic wasteland, a doorway into a dreamworld where reality morphs and transforms before our eyes.
+We have just released In Search Of The Exile, which is a colorful, semi-abstract visionary quest through a mythic wasteland, a doorway into a dream world where reality morphs and transforms before our eyes.
 This is the first release of the three feature films we have made this year, the other two are in the final stages of post-production and will be finished very soon.

 The other film we are currently finishing is called Black Sun.
 This is the first in a series of films exploring humankind’s relationship to darkness, it is a film about a descent into the depths of the soul and the images that we find there.
 Taking inspiration from the portrayal of female characters in European fairy tales, painting and literature, this film seeks to unravel the true feminine experience from the grip of a patriarchal perspective.
 The world première will take place in Porto, Portugal on 19th November.

 What is the future of cinema?